exoplatform/exo-documentation/docs/Configuration.rst

     -  :ref:`WebDAV configuration <Configuration.WebDAV>`
        Configuration of the WebDAV service.

-    -  :ref:`Secure access to WebDAV urls of JCR folders <Configuration.SecureAccessWebdavJCR>` How to secure the access to WebDAV urls of JCR folders.
+    -  :ref:`Secure the listing of the contents of JCR folders through Webdav <Configuration.SecureAccessWebdavJCR>` How to secure the access to WebDAV urls of JCR folders.

     -  :ref:`Open in Office configuration <Configuration.OpenInOfficeConfiguration>`